 - Keep it short and fun at first: if the choice is between long and thorough brushing sessions and short and sweet ones, go with the latter, at least in the beginning.
 It’s important to introduce the brushing sessions in an enjoyable way to your dog as they’ll be getting them their whole life.
 So, start slowly; keep the sessions short and fun in the beginning and offer treats for good behavior.
 Gradually increase the length of brushing time as your pup learns to enjoy it.

 - Brush the right way: as mentioned, the type of brush you choose is important, but even if you purchase the best grooming brush there is, if you’re doing it wrong, it’s not going to be worth it.
 Learn about your pet’s breed and the best way to brush their coat.
 Some types may require more thorough, energetic brushing, while others only need quick going-overs every few days.
 Never be rough with your dog’s fur though, even when removing mats!

 Regularly bathing your dog is vital not only for their coat health but for their overall health and wellbeing as well.
 Bathing your pooch with warm water and gentle shampoo cleanses their coat and skin, helps get rid of odors, and of course, helps remove dead and damaged hair.
-You can use standard pet shampoos if your pup doesn’t suffer from any skin conditions and generally sheds within the normal range, but you can also get de-shedding shampoos and conditioners which contain specific ingredients that hydrate the skin and help remove excess hair hiding in the undercoat.
+You can use standard pet shampoos if your pup doesn’t suffer from any skin conditions and generally sheds within the normal range, but you can also get de-shedding shampoos and conditioners for dogs which contain specific ingredients that hydrate the skin and help remove excess hair hiding in the undercoat.
 If used consistently, these types of shampoos can help create stronger hair follicles, and as a result, minimize shedding.

 Whichever shampoo you choose, it’s important that it’s specifically made for pets.
 Do not use human shampoos as some of the ingredients found in our hygiene products can be irritating to dogs.

 Healthy, Balanced Diet